ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+![alt text][image10]

+The Traffic Sign distribution shows that the number of signs for each classes have a strong variance.
+At the data augmentation step, this problem should be addressed to prevent a classification bias at one class.

+The following image show some example traffic signs

-![alt text][image1]
+![alt text][image9]

 ###Design and Test a Model Architecture